hrishabhb/Cricket/VITALSIQ_PRESENTATION_SCRIPT.md

 For a treatment decision that needs to be made... **this week**.

-So Dr. Chen makes her best clinical judgment based on memory, general guidelines, and whatever limited data she can access quickly.
+So Dr. Chen makes her best clinical judgment based on memory, general guidelines, and whatever limited data she can access quickly or she will wait untill she get the information from IQVIA's end.
 The insights she needs?
-They're sitting in our database—just out of reach.
+They're sitting in our database—just out of her reach.

 **This is the reality in healthcare—and at IQVIA—every single day.**